-- (1) Includes 8,247,917 shares held by JCP Investment Partnership, LP ("JCP Partnership") and 113,492 shares held in an account managed by JCP Investment Management, LLC ("JCP Management").
+(1) Includes 8,247,917 shares held by JCP Investment Partnership, LP ("JCP Partnership") and 113,492 shares held in an account managed by JCP Investment Management, LLC ("JCP Management").
 JCP Investment Partners, LP ("JCP Partners") is the general partner of JCP Partnership and JCP Investment Holdings, LLC ("JCP Holdings") is the general partner of JCP Partners.
 Mr. Pappas is the managing member of JCP Management and sole member of JCP Holdings.
 The address of Mr. Pappas, JCP Partnership and JCP Management, LLC is 1177 West Loop South, Suite 1320, Houston, TX 77027.
-Information gathered from a Form 4 filed with the Securities and Exchange Commission on February 15, 2023. - (2) Includes 3,125,000 shares which are held indirectly through SV Asset Management LLC.
-Includes options to purchase 450,000 shares of common stock.
-Does not include an additional 221,694 earned shares which are accrued but not issued.
-Includes information gathered from a Form 4 filed with the Securities and Exchange Commission on August 31, 2022. - (3) Bandera Master Fund L.P., a Cayman Islands exempted limited partnership ("Bandera Master Fund"), is the record holder of 3,125,000 shares of Common Stock.
+Information gathered from a Form 4 filed with the Securities and Exchange Commission on February 15, 2023.

+(2) Includes 3,125,000 shares which are held indirectly through SV Asset Management LLC.
+Includes information gathered from a Form 4 filed with the Securities and Exchange Commission on August 31, 2022.

+(3) Bandera Master Fund L.P., a Cayman Islands exempted limited partnership ("Bandera Master Fund"), is the record holder of 3,485,000 shares of Common Stock.
 Bandera Partners LLC, a Delaware limited liability company ("Bandera Partners"), is the investment manager of Bandera Master Fund.
 Mr. Gramm is Managing Partner, Managing Director and Portfolio Manager of Bandera Partners.
-Includes options to purchase 50,000 shares of common stock.
-Information gathered from a Form 4 filed with the Securities and Exchange Commission on February 10, 2023. - (4) Includes options to purchase 450,000 shares of common stock.
-Also includes 18,400 shares of common stock held by Mr. Gold's spouse.
-Does not include an additional 221,694 earned shares which are accrued but not issued. - (5) Shares held by PetBox LLC, an entity affiliated with, and controlled by, Mr. Polinsky. - (6) Includes options to purchase 450,000 shares of common stock exercisable at May 1, 2022.
-Also, includes 16,250 shares of common stock owned by Mr. Klepfish's spouse, ownership of which is disclaimed by Mr. Klepfish.
-Does not include an additional 861,458 earned shares which are accrued but not issued. - (7) Includes 104,910 shares of common stock owned by Mr. Bennett's spouse, ownership of which is disclaimed by Mr. Bennett. - (8) Consists of 674,671 shares owned directly by Mr. Smith and 3,153,400 shares owned by various funds and for which he provides investment advice.
-Does not include the shares described in footnote 10. - (9) Includes options to purchase 100,000 shares of common stock. - (10) Pursuant to a Schedule 13G/A filed on February 15, 2023 with the Securities Exchange Commission, the address of Inlight Wealth Management is 1175 Peachtree St NE Suite 350, Atlanta, GA 30361.
-Amount consists of 2,127,099 shares with sole voting and dispositive power, and 1,619,958 shares with shared dispositive power.
-The issuer retains sole voting power for 1,619,958 shares. - (11) Pursuant to a Schedule 13D/A filed on February 21, 2023 with the Securities and Exchange Commission, for a group of investors which includes Mr. Denver Smith (see footnote8).
+Information gathered from a Form 4 filed with the Securities and Exchange Commission on February 10, 2023.

+(4) Includes 104,910 shares of common stock owned by Mr. Bennett's spouse, ownership of which is disclaimed by Mr. Bennett; also includes 731,350 shares of common stock issuable to Mr. Bennett pursuant to his compensation plan, a portion of which are expected to be withheld for the payment of income taxes.

+(5) Consists of 703,851 shares owned by Mr. Smith and 3,253,474 shares owned by various funds or businesses for which he provides investment advice.
+Includes all but 89,464 shares described in note (7).

+(6) Pursuant to a Schedule 13G filed on January 9, 2024 with the Securities Exchange Commission, the address of Inlight Wealth Management is 1175 Peachtree St NE Suite 350, Atlanta, GA 30361.
+Amount consists of 2,208,069 shares with sole voting and dispositive power, and 1,348,357 shares with shared dispositive power.

+(7) Pursuant to a Schedule 13D/A filed on March 13, 2024 with the Securities and Exchange Commission, for a group of investors which includes Mr. Denver Smith (see footnote 6).
 Mr. Smith disclaims beneficial interest over 89,464 shares owned by certain members of the group for which he has no voting power.
-The group uses an address at 52 Carlson Drive, Milford, CT, 06460. - (12) Consists of 22,676,594 shares of common stock held by officers and directors.
-Also includes options to purchase 1,950,000 shares of common stock exercisable at March 3, 2023. - (13) Will not be continuing as a director.
+The group uses an address of 350 S Race Street, Denver, CO, 80209.

+(8) Consists of 24,650,994 shares of common stock held by officers and directors,731,350 shares issuable to Mr. Bennett under his compensation plan, and 196,627 issuable to Mr. Smallwood under his compensation plan.

+(9) Includes 196,627 shares issuable to Mr. Smallwood under his compensation plan, a portion of which are expected to be withheld for payment of income taxes.